 Snagging is a term used to describe the final review of the finished works before accepting handover and completion.
 For example, if you have just had a new kitchen installed, you would ‘Snag’ the kitchen to identify any areas where the quality isn’t up to standard.
 E.g. door handles are not screwed down, this is a snag.

 Snagging is important whenever an element of work is finished because the trade is on-site waiting to get paid and wants to move on to the next job.
 They’re far more likely to rectify the issues if you take this approach.

 If you pay the trade without snagging the work and find an issue later, it might be hard to get them back to fix it!

 Pro Tip: Walk around the finished works with the trade, using the scope of works to check everything has been done and to your standards.

-When the project is nearing completion and when it is complete, you will need to update your accounts with final figures.
+When the project is nearing completion, and when it is complete, you will need to update your accounts with final figures.
 This is a really important step as it will tell you whether you have delivered the project to budget or not!

-Similarly to your accounts it’s a great time to see what went faster and what went slower than planned, giving you more information for the next project.
+Similarly to your accounts, it’s a great time to see what went faster and what went slower than planned, giving you more information for the next project.

-Have a think about what went well and what didn’t, what would you do differently on the next project and how would you improve.
+Have a think about what went well and what didn’t, what you would do differently on the next project, and how you would improve.

-If you would like to get in touch for more assistance/help/support feel free to contact me at email@example.com.
+If you would like to get in touch for more assistance/help/support, feel free to contact me at email@example.com.
 I look forward to hearing from you.